 - 6GB of RAM and 128GB of storage

 - 5G support

 Google has taken a similar approach to the Pixel 6a as Apple does with its SE line.
-Instead of building, or buying, a cheaper mid-range chip to power the phone, it has simply plucked the same Tensor SoC from the flagship Pixel 6 Pro.
+Instead of building, or buying, a cheaper mid-range chip to power the phone, it has simply plucked the same Tensor SoC from 2021’s Pixel 6 Pro.
 This makes sense for Google; Tensor has been built to its spec and designed to make the most of the Android build running on these phones.